hyosung11/Launch-School/journal.md

 * `dd` deletes a line

 08:23 Added Vim basic commands notes.
 Next time I have a Git problem, handle it better.

+08:43 Feeling resistance to doing the Anki cards.
+Why?
+Do them while notetaking?
+That doesn't make sense.
+I think it's read and take notes and then make cards, but that's not what the doctor recommends.

+10:02 Worked on Anki cards.
+Slow and steady progress.